 My favorite meal is...

-A native of Philadelphia, PA, Constance McBride’s work addresses the human condition in relation to nature while putting an emphasis on the issues most experienced by women.
-It has been supported by grants from the Arizona Commission on the Arts and Phoenix Art Museum's Contemporary Forum, an award supported in part by the Nathan Cummings Foundation Endowment.
+Constance McBride’s work addresses the human condition in relation to nature while putting an emphasis on the issues most experienced by women.
+It has been supported by grants from Philadelphia Sculptors, the Arizona Commission on the Arts and Phoenix Art Museum's Contemporary Forum.
 Museum exhibitions include Udinotti Museum of Figurative Art and Phoenix Art Museum in AZ, Las Cruces Museum of Art in NM, San Angelo Museum of Art in TX and Biggs Museum of American Art in DE.
-Notable gallery exhibitions include Craft Forms at Wayne Art Center, The Clay Studio National in Philadelphia, America's ClayFest International at Blue Line Arts in CA, Beyond the Brickyard at Archie Bray Foundation for the Ceramic Arts in MT and several solo exhibitions in AZ.
+Notable gallery exhibitions include Craft Forms at Wayne Art Center, The Clay Studio National in Philadelphia, America's ClayFest International in CA and Beyond the Brickyard at Archie Bray Foundation for the Ceramic Arts in MT.
 Her work is in public collections in Arizona and private collections across the USA.
-It has received attention from several publications including the international platform Ceramics Now, Yahoo News, Visual Art Source, Philly Artblog and Schuylkill Valley Journal.
-Now living and working in Chester County, PA, McBride serves as a board member of The Art Trust in West Chester and teaches ceramics at Chester County Art Association and Clay on Main in Oley, PA.
+It has received attention from several publications including the international platform Ceramics Now, Yahoo News, Philly Artblog and Schuylkill Valley Journal.
+Now living and working in Chester Springs, PA, McBride is actively engaged with art communities in the Phila metro area.
 She earned a Bachelor of Arts degree from Arcadia University, Glenside, PA.